pulumi/docs/pulumi-hugo/themes/default/content/blog/architecture-as-code-intro/index.md

 nohup python -m SimpleHTTPServer 80 &
 ```

-When the virtual machine is created, it reads a configuration file that creates a webserver.
+When the virtual machine is created, it reads the configuration file that creates a webserver.
 This a basic example, but it shows how to configure virtual machines programmatically, which is useful for scaling horizontally.

 ## Serverless

 Serverless is a computing architecture characterized by server-side logic running in stateless containers that are invoked by events.
 They are typically ephemeral (often are available for only one call), and managed by third-party cloud providers.
 Serverless is also called Functions as a Service, or `FaaS`, and well-known implementations include AWS Lambda and Fargate, Azure Functions, and Google Cloud Run and Cloud Functions.

 A significant benefit of serverless is that it's a polyglot platform that allows developers to choose languages optimized for a task.
 For example, scripting languages like Javascript or Python may be more responsive than a language such as Java.
-Serverless functions should support both synchronous and asynchronous calls.
-There are use cases that require an immediate response such as processing a video stream and instances where returning the result is not critical as in an ETL batch job.
+Serverless functions can support both synchronous and asynchronous calls.
+There are use cases that require an immediate response such as processing a video stream and instances where returning the result immediately is not critical as in an ETL batch job.

 A key part of serverless architecture is an API Gateway that provides logical routes for mapping standard HTTP operations such as GET, PUT, POST, and DELETE to functions.
 The gateway makes development easier since these are standard and well-known interfaces.
 In addition to an API Gateway, the serverless platform should provide REST endpoints that allow you to manage the deploy with a CLI, portal, or an automation script.
 Finally, serverless architecture is extensible and supports integration with event sources and resources from the cloud provider through webhooks and other mechanisms.